What are the new Google Maps features for drivers of electric vehicles?

 Integrating charging stations into routes

-For electric vehicle drivers, Google Maps has integrated charging stations directly into itineraries.
-This innovation makes it much easier to plan long journeys, enabling electric car drivers to travel with complete peace of mind.
+For drivers of electric vehicles, Google Maps has integrated charging stations directly into their itineraries.
+This innovation makes it much easier to plan long journeys, allowing electric car drivers to travel with complete peace of mind.

-The number of public charging stations worldwide has soared (around 1.3 million by 2022), and this figure continues to grow rapidly.
-Google Maps uses this data to provide optimized itineraries that include stops at charging stations along the way.
+The number of public charging stations around the world has soared (around 1.3 million in 2022), and this figure continues to grow rapidly.
+Google Maps uses this data to provide optimised itineraries that include stops at charging stations en route.

 Previously, electric vehicle drivers had to use several applications to plan their journeys, check the availability of charging stations and estimate their energy consumption.
-Now, all this information is centralized in a single application.
-By integrating charging stations into itineraries, Google Maps enables drivers to view and select the best charging options according to their route and current battery level.
+Now, all this information is centralised in a single application.
+By integrating charging stations into itineraries, Google Maps makes it possible to view and select the best charging options according to their route and level of energy consumption. battery current.

-Let's take the example of a Tesla driver planning a trip from Paris to Lyon.
-With the application, he can plan his itinerary, including stops at recharging stations.
-Tesla Supercharger strategically located along the route.
-Google Maps will show him not only the location of the stations, but also detailed information such as real-time availability of charging stations, types of connectors available and reviews from other users.
+Let's take the example of a Tesla who is planning a trip from Paris to Lyon.
+Using the app, they can plan their itinerary, including stops at recharging stations.
+Tesla Supercharger strategically located along the road.
+Google Maps will show not only the location of the stations, but also detailed information such as the real-time availability of charging points, the types of connectors available and the opinions of other users.

 One of the major advances in Google Maps for electric vehicle drivers is the functionality for calculating energy consumption for routes.
-This new feature enables users to accurately predict their electric car recharge consumption according to their planned journey, thus optimizing their driving experience.
+This new feature allows users to accurately predict their electric car recharge consumption based on their planned journey, optimising their driving experience.

-Google Maps uses advanced algorithms to estimate energy consumption, taking into account factors such as :
+Google Maps uses advanced algorithms to estimate energy consumption, taking into account various factors such as :

 • the total distance,